 Consider adopting the below tips to make next year’s global ventures your most successful yet.

 1) When speaking about the particular way something’s done in business, add “…in this country or in country X” at the end of your sentence.
 This will help remind you and others that it may not work the same way in other countries, and could, in fact, function quite differently.
 This will also let your colleagues from other countries know you’re aware that their experiences, assumptions and values might differ from your own.

-2) Remember to set the right time zones in your new 2014 calendar.
+2) Remember to set the right time zones in your calendar.
 Also consider alternating meetings times to make it convenient for all attendees.
 Having a meeting at three in the morning might not be ideal for you, but neither is making your colleagues in different parts of the world stay late at the office.
 (Sometimes it’s the 1 or 2 hour time zone differences that cause the most confusion!)

 3) If you’re working in a new, specific, region of the world, get online and memorize five facts about that country or culture.
 When interacting with colleagues or business partners, use those facts as ice-breakers.
 In new sales or vendor meetings, you’ll be seen as credible.
 And by showing an effort to learn about their culture, you’ll gain respect and show genuine interest in your new associates.

 4) Make a resolution when traveling to global locations that you’ll act like an anthropologist and discover new places, people and things.
 Don’t just rely on tourism books; ask locals to show you around and view sight-seeing as an opportunity to support your business dealings.
 Just like a real anthropologist would, pay attention to the local communication style and values, the holidays people celebrate and why.
 You’ll develop deeper relationships with your business contacts and acquire a more nuanced understanding of their backgrounds.